Click on the down arrow for a much more detailed explanation of the answer.

 A second Kenbak-1 can also be similarly measured.
 A YouTube video shows John Blankenbaker running a similar counting program on the Prototype Kenbak-1 in 2018. (https://www.youtube.com/watch?v=JNU6PFJj4tg) John entered the counting program by memory, so it's probably the same counting program except the "A" register was incremented rather than "B" register.
 This program is published in his "Laboratory Exercises" manual, as the very first program a student enters and runs.
 The YouTube video shows the high-order bit turning on and off 7 times in about 11 seconds.
 That would correspond to about 488 instructions per second.
 That suggests it's clock rate is quite close to the nominal 1 MHz.

-It was marketed mainly to schools, but higher level languages available on "time sharing" computers are much better for introductory programming students than machine code programming.
+It was marketed mainly to schools, but higher level languages available on "time sharing" computers are much better for introductory programming to students than machine code programming.

-Why the individual customer (known as the hobby, or amateur customer) didn't buy is more complex.
-I suspect the level of detail in advertisements or sales brochures was probably too limited for individuals to shell out what was a huge amount of money (equivalent to $5,500 in 2022.)
-John thought he didn't focus on this hobby market enough, but he actually did reasonably well.
-He got an early article written in the Amateur Computer Society newsletter and his advertisements in "Scientific American" and "Computer World" were undoubtably seen by thousands of interested people.
-He said he even put on a demonstration of the Kenbak-1 for the Homebrew Computer Club, where Steve Jobs and Steve Wozniak were members, long before the Apple-1 was invented (but John wasn't sure if Steve and Steve attended that day.)
-But it would be quite an act of faith (or naivety) for an individual to send a check for $750 by mail after seeing only very limited description in these advertisements.
-While marketing through magazine advertisements was common in the 1970's, many mail-order products weren't half as good as their advertisement suggested.
-Many "toy computers" were commonly advertised, including the "Geniac" or "Braniac" in the mid-1950's or even the "Digi-Comp 1" or "Digi-Comp 2".
-One example of a "toy computer" is this item at the "oldcomputermuseum" which was sold at the same time for $30 (about $250 in 2022 dollars) which was just $5 worth of parts and cardboard, and probably disappointed hundreds of buyers.
-John's advertisements focused on how "fun and educational" the Kenbak-1 was, but lacked enough details for customers feel confident they knew what to expect.
-It's not at all surprising that only about 6 individuals bought his computers, and that only included about 3 engineers or programmers (numbers from the Amateur Computer Society newsletter.)
+Why the individual customer (the hobby, or amateur customer) didn't buy is more complex.
+I suspect the level of detail in advertisements or sales brochures was probably too limited for individuals to shell out such a huge amount of money (equivalent to $5,500 in 2025.)
+John thought he didn't focus on this hobby market enough, but he did reasonably well.
+He got an early article written in the Amateur Computer Society M John's advertisements focused on how "fun and educational" the Kenbak-1 was, but lacked enough details for customers feel confident they knew what to expect.
+I suspect customers were weary of these mail order advertisements.
+It's not at all surprising that only about 6 individuals bought his computer, and that only included about 3 engineers or programmers (numbers from the Amateur Computer Society newsletter.)

 There is no universally agreed upon definition of a "personal computer" so the question will always be debatable.